What is a statement of capital?

 IJKL will have to report a total amount unpaid of £100 + £35 = £135.

-While IJKL has different amounts unpaid on different share classes, it would also be possible to have different amounts unpaid in a single share class – if shareholders owe different amounts, which might be the case if a number of share issues have taken place.
+While IJKL has different amounts unpaid on different share classes, it would also be possible to have different amounts unpaid in a single share class.
+That could mean shareholders owe different amounts, which might be the case if a number of share issues have taken place.
 The calculation, however, will work in much the same way.

 Example 4